 A couple of weeks ago we visited our friends who live in the Boston area.
-For lunch, we went out for Ethiopian food to the Red Sea restaurant in Boston.
+For lunch, we went out for Ethiopian food in Boston.

 Ethiopian food is usually served on a large platter family style.
 And the platter is lined with injera bread, which is kind of like a giant spongy crepe.
 You have to rip off pieces of injera and use it as a utensil, to pick up chunks of stewed meat, flavorful chickpeas and lentils, and to sop up the juices.
 Yummy.
 It's a fun eating experience.